 If you fail to comply with the reporting procedures you may be subject to disciplinary action and you may lose your right to SSP.

 In the case of prolonged or persistent absence totalling 14 work days or more you must discuss the nature of the absence with us if we request it.
-We may require you to undergo a medical examination by a practitioner of our choice.
-Lara Nichols will meet the cost of such an examination.
-In this latter context you have rights under the Medical Reports Act 1988 and these will be explained to you if the occasion arises.
+We may request that you undergo a medical examination or occupational health assessment by a practitioner of our choice.
+Lara Nichols will meet the cost of such an examination or assessment.
+In this context you have rights under the Medical Reports Act 1988 and these will be explained to you if the occasion arises.